-While some people might prefer to place the foam on a bare floor, some others like a sophisticated panel beds set-up.
+While some people might prefer to place the foam on a bare floor, some others like a sophisticated panel bed set-up.
 The necessary inclusions are the mattress, the support or foundation, and a bed frame.

 Characteristics Of A Memory Foam Mattress?

 Memory foam mattresses are regarded as viscoelastic foam, and they are typically made up of a polyurethane alongside other materials.
-Some fascinating features that make memory foam stand out are its abilities to distribute body weight evenly and also its sensitivity to temperature and pressure.
+Some fascinating features that make memory foam stand out are its ability to distribute body weight evenly and its sensitivity to temperature and pressure.
 Hence, softening and taking the mold/form of the person lying down on it.